fordfrog/xml2csv/README.md

         ...
     </root>

-choose any XML element using XPath expression in order to select XML elements for conversion to CSV file.
-Only children elements with text of chosen element will be converted.
+Choose any XML element using XPath expression in order to select XML elements for conversion to CSV file.
+Only child elements that match the expression will be converted.

 ## Prerequisities